genomicsclass/leanpub/manuscript/random_variables.md

 To back this up they provide this in the results section:

-> "Already during the first week after introduction of high-fat diet, body weight increased significantly more in the high-fat diet–fed mice (+1.6 ± 0.1 g) than in the normal diet–fed mice (+0.2 { $$}\pm{ /$$} 0.1 g; P < 0.001)."
+> "Already during the first week after introduction of high-fat diet, body weight increased significantly more in the high-fat diet–fed mice (+1.6 ± 0.1 g) than in the normal diet–fed mice (+0.2 {$$}\pm {/$$}0.1 g; P < 0.001)."

 What does P < 0.001 mean?
-What are { $$}\pm{ /$$} included?
+What are {$$}\pm {/$$}included?
 In this class we will learn what this mean and learn to compute these values in R. The first step is to understand what is a random variable.
 To understand this, we will use data from a mouse database (provided by Karen Svenson via Gary Churchill and Dan Gatti and Partially funded by P50 GM070683.)
 We will import the data with R and explain random variables and null distributions using R programming.

 If you have the file in your working directory you can read it with just one line.